 - Go to checkout and pay.

-If you’ve ever ordered glasses in-person from a store, you know that they take a little longer to receive than ordering clothes or household products.
+If you’ve ever ordered glasses in person from a store, you know that they take a little longer to receive than ordering something online from Amazon.
 This is because you’re ordering a custom product designed specifically for the needs of your eyes and the shape of your face.

 According to Payne’s website: